Mission & Vision

-"Risking Creativity" and the development of new, excellent research areas at TUM comprise the philosophy of the Institute.
-It is an explicit goal to help scientists shape their careers and build upsuccessful international cooperations.
-The TUM-IAS should not only offer space for creative freedom, but also – within certain guidelines - for speculative, high-risk projects.
+"Risking Creativity" and the development of pioneering research areas comprise the philosophy of the Institute.
+This includes also different scientific initiatives which are devoted to the idea of sustainability.
+Furthermore, it is an explicit goal to support scientists to shape their careers and build up successful international collaborations.
+The TUM-IAS offers space for creative freedom.
+Read more...

-With its Fellowship program, the TUM-IAS brings scientists together on three levels: early-careerand experienced researchers, scientists from international research institutions and from TUM, aswell as academic and industrial researchers.
-The Fellows jointly define, develop, and establish promising new research fields.
+With its Fellowship program, the TUM-IAS brings scientists together on three levels: early-career and experienced researchers, scientists from international research institutions and from TUM, as well as academic and industrial researchers.
+The Fellows define, develop, and establish new research fields together with TUM hosting professors and doctoral researchers (Focus Groups).
+They serve the purpose of interdisciplinary and intergenerational exchange between young and experienced scientists from all around the world.
+Read more...